-Their Historical continuity is remarkable.
-As a community we have existed since the early Spanish period, and before that archaeological and proto-historical data indicate almost 5000 years of settlement in the island.
-This extraordinary continuity despite the extraordinary ruptures of Spanish Conquest and Colonization is the fundamental factor in our continuing and powerful indigenous self-identification.
+The Santa Rosa First Peoples Community is the only organized area of the Amerindian Survival in Trinidad and Tobago.
+The Community was formally recognized as representative of the Indigenous Amerindians of the twin-island state by the National Government in 1990.
+The community’s historical continuity is remarkable.
+The Santa Rosa First Peoples existed as a community since the early Spanish period, and before that, archaeological and proto-historical data indicate almost 5000 years of settlement in the island.
+This extraordinary continuity despite the extraordinary rupture of Spanish Conquest and Colonisation is the fundamental factor in the Community’s continuing and powerful indigenous self-identification.

-The most important event in the life of our community is the annual celebration of the Feast of Santa Rosa de Lima, the Patronal Feast of the Parish.
+The most important event in the life of the Community up to the present, is the annual celebration of the Festival of Santa Rosa de Arima/ Lima, the Patronal Feast of the Parish.
 This event is central to the Community’s sense of historical continuity and unique ethnic construction.
-It has been celebrated since the establishment of the mission in 1786 and in fact has the distinction of being the oldest, continuously celebrated feast in the island’s history.
-It has its direct antecedents in the celebrations of the Patronal Feasts of the Nepuyo encomiendas which were amalgamated at the Arima Mission.
+It has been celebrated since the establishment of the mission in 1785 and in fact has the distinction of being the oldest, continuously celebrated feast in the island’s history.
+It has direct antecedents in the celebrations of the Patronal Feasts of the Nepuyo encomiendas of St. Joseph, Caura, Tacarigua and Arima which were amalgamated at the Arima Mission.

 These celebrations allowed indigenous spiritual and cultural elements to survive in an almost pristine form within an over Catholic Spanish mode.
 It therefore exerts a strong normative influence on the Community.
 The Santa Rosa Festival and the Community’s central involvement in it is seen by members as the most fundamental expression of their continuing existence and survival in the face of extraordinary change.
 Throughout the recent history of the community it has also been the vehicle for ethnic revitalisation.